microsoft/ML-For-Beginners/2-Regression/2-Data/README.md

 This is a more useful data visualization!
 It seems to indicate that the highest price for pumpkins occurs in September and October.
 Does that meet your expectation?
 Why or why not?

+---
+## 🚀Challenge

-🚀 Challenge: Explore the different types of visualization that matplotlib offers.
+Explore the different types of visualization that matplotlib offers.
 Which types are most appropriate for regression problems?
 ## [Post-lecture quiz](https://jolly-sea-0a877260f.azurestaticapps.net/quiz/8/)

 ## Review & Self Study